Facebook stops Frenchman from streaming his own death | DW | 05.09.2020

 Read more: German court clears two doctors present as patients committed suicide

-"Your wish is to request active assistance in dying which is not currently permitted in our country," the French president wrote in his reply.
+"Your wish is to request active assistance in dying which is not currently permitted in our country," Macron wrote in his reply.

 French law says deep sedation can only be granted if a patient has an incurable condition and is due to die in the short term.